 If using square foot gardening, plant 16 radishes per square foot.

 5. Radishes need even moisture and plenty of sunlight

 Regular watering is important when growing radishes.
 If radishes dry out, they can bolt.
 If radishes are too wet, they can split.
 Radishes need at least 6 hours of sunlight.
 Radish plants that do not get enough sunlight may not develop a radish, only leaves.

 6. Interplant radishes among other slower-growing plants

 Because radishes grow so quickly, they can be planted around other slower-growing vegetables such as carrots, parsnips, and beets.
-By the time the slower-growing crops require extra room, the radishes have been harvested.
+The radishes have been harvested when the slower-growing crops require extra room.
 Look for empty spaces in your garden, and fill the spots with radishes.

 8. Don’t wait to harvest radishes

 Once a quarter size bulb forms on radishes, it’s time to harvest them.
 Small young radishes are mild and crisp.
 Radishes left in the ground too long become hot and pithy.
 Longer-type radishes are best harvested young as well.
 Push back soil to check size, or pull one to see if radishes are ready.

 Cut the greens of radishes, brush off dirt, and store in a plastic bag in the refrigerator.
 Radishes can be kept this way for 1-3 weeks.